-The first call for applicants for the GNeuS fellowship programme opens on 1 November 2021.
+The second call for applicants for the GNeuS fellowship programme opens on 1 November 2022.

-The first call for applicants for the GNeuS fellowship programme opens on 1 November 2021.
+The second call for applicants for the GNeuS fellowship programme opens on 1 November 2022.

 PaN-learning is a Photon and Neutron e-learning platform, which aims to bring free education and training to scientists and students.